Undergraduate / Postgraduate Programmes

 Foundry Technology Lab

 Foundry Technology brings together basic metal casting phenomena which helps the students to learn basic casting processes.
 The major equipment of the lab is resistance melting furnace which is useful to melt the different non-ferrous metals and cast the metal by different routes.
-The laboratory also equipped with various sand testing equipment like permeability meter, sand rammer, Core Hardness Tester, sieve shaker, Rapid Moisture Tester, etc. The lab is also utilized for projects
+The laboratory also equipped with various sand testing equipment like permeability meter, sand rammer, Core Hardness Tester, sieve shaker, Rapid Moisture Tester, Sand Muller, Universal Sand Strength Testing Machine etc. The lab is also utilized for projects.

 Physical Metallurgy and Heat treatment Lab

-Physical metallurgy and heat treatment lab equipped with image analyzer, microscopes, and muffle furnace.
+Physical metallurgy and heat treatment lab equipped with image analyzer, microscopes, muffle furnace and hardness testers (Brinell, Vicker's and Rockwell hardness testing machines).
 The lab is utilized for macro and microscopic analysis of the different ferrous and non-ferrous samples.
 Moreover, students’ are performed heat treatment of plain carbon steel and alloy steel based on the curriculum.
 The lab is very useful for project and characterization purpose

 Material Degradation and Prevention